Taritsyn/JavaScriptEngineSwitcher/src/JavaScriptEngineSwitcher.ChakraCore/readme.txt

    =============
    RELEASE NOTES
    =============
-   1. ChakraCore was updated to version of November 11, 2021;
+   ChakraCore was updated to version of January 31, 2022.
-   2. No longer supports a .NET Core App 2.1.

    =============
    DOCUMENTATION